Numerical evidence for marginal scaling at the integer quantum Hall transition: Mimicry of relevant scaling from marginal RG flow

 Larger values of $B$ would reduce the curvature in Fig.~\ref{fig:mimicry} (bottom) and thus better approximate conventional scaling, but also push towards smaller values of $\nu_\text{eff}$.
 The numerical value of $A$ is of minor importance for $\nu_\text{eff}$, as is demonstrated by the exact solution for $A=0$.
 The same is true for the precise value of the constant used in the definition of $l_c$ above, as long as it is of the order of unity.
 This is clear from the steep slope (and the eventual divergence) of $\Delta_+(l)$ close to $l_c$, see Fig.~\ref{fig:mimicry} (top).
-In addition, we have confirmed (results not shown) that the mimicry mechanism is qualitatively unchanged for the alternative flow equations proposed in Ref.~[\onlinecite{Zirnbauer-localisation2020-talk}], indicating that the precise nature of the higher-order terms does not play a significant role.
+In addition, we have confirmed (results not shown) that the mimicry mechanism is qualitatively unchanged for the alternative flow equations proposed in Ref.~\onlinecite{Zirnbauer-localisation2020-talk}, indicating that the precise nature of the higher-order terms does not play a significant role.
 We stress, however, that for all known numerical models of the IQHT, the quantitative validity of the above truncation of the flow equations leading to \eqref{eq:dDelta-} and \eqref{eq:dDelta+}, is questionable.
-The reason is the aforementioned large value of $|\Delta_{-}| = \sqrt{b_1} \, |\sigma_{xx} - 2/\pi| \simeq 0.5$ obtained for small system sizes, possibly mandating a higher order expansion in Eqs.~\eqref{eq:beta_xx} and \eqref{eq:beta_xy} to capture the flow of $\Delta_\pm$ from their starting values.
+The reason is that in a specific model it is impossible to tune $|\Delta_{-}| = \sqrt{b_1} \, |\sigma_{xx} - 2/\pi|$ to arbitrarily small values.
+Thus, it may be necessary to include higher order terms in Eqs.~\eqref{eq:beta_xx} and \eqref{eq:beta_xy} to capture the flow of $\Delta_\pm$ from their starting values.
 These effects and their quantitative influence on the mimicry of conventional scaling are left for future work.